sholtkamp/Bachelorarbeit/README.md

 ------------------------------------------------

 ## Useage:
-The automated workflow ist started by running workflow_automatic.bat Portainer.io can be started using run_portainer.io.bat To run specific QGIS scripts use qgis_script.bat or run specific batchfile in subfolder
+-The automated workflow ist started by running workflow_automatic.bat -Portainer.io can be started using run_portainer.io.bat -To run specific QGIS scripts use qgis_script.bat or run specific batchfile in subfolder